silverer/county-discrim/README.md

 - Locations that failed to geocode: `failed_geocode.xlsx` (created in `Geocode EEOC Complaints.ipynb`)
 - County names resolved by hand based on the failed locations spreadsheet: `manual_countynames.xlsx`
 - A dataset linking charge unique numbers to the geocoded places used to assign county Federal Information Processing System (FIPS) codes with the claims: `geocoded_places.csv` (created in `Geocode EEOC Complaints.ipynb`)
-- A county-level dataset with the number of claims in each county, the number of anti-white discrimination claims, and location information: `agg_claim_info_county_w_retal_v1.csv` (created in `Clean Raw Data.R`)
+- A county-level dataset with the number of claims in each county: `agg_claim_info_county_w_retal_v1.csv` (created in `Clean Raw Data.R`)
-- A county-level dataset with only claims spanning 2010-2014 (for the robustness check): `agg_claim_info_county_w_retal_robust.csv` (created in `Clean Raw Data.R`)
+- A county-level dataset with counts of discrimination claims for each year: `long_annual_claims_dataset.csv` (created in `Clean Raw Data.R`)
-- A county-level dataset with all Census data and conservatism data merged with the claims information: `agg_claim_info_county_w_census_w_retal_v1.csv` (created in `Primary Analysis.Rmd`)

 ### Ideology Data

-We use a publicly available dataset from [the American Ideology Project](https://americanideologyproject.com/) developed by Chris Tausanovitch and Christopher Warshaw.
-This dataset is referred to as `county_TW_ideology_estimates.csv`.
-It is merged with the county-level complaints dataset in `Clean Raw Data.R`.
+We use a publicly available dataset from [the American Ideology Project](https://dataverse.harvard.edu/file.xhtml?fileId=6690216&version=1.0) developed by Chris Tausanovitch and Christopher Warshaw.
+This dataset is referred to as `aip_counties_ideology_v2022a.dta`.
+It is merged with the cross-sectional county-level complaints dataset in `Clean Raw Data.R` and with the longitudinal county-level complaints dataset in `Temporal_analysis.R`.

 ### U.S. Census Data

-We use public-use data from the U.S. Census Bureau's [American Community Survey (ACS)](https://www.census.gov/data/developers/data-sets/acs-5year.html) five-year estimates spanning years 2010-2014 (in the primary analysis) and years 2006-2010 (as a robustness check).
+We use public-use data from the U.S. Census Bureau's [American Community Survey (ACS)](https://www.census.gov/data/developers/data-sets/acs-5year.html) five-year estimates spanning years 2010-2014 (used as predictors in the primary analysis) and five-year estimates spanning years 2005-2009 (used as predictors in the exploratory temporal analysis).
 Data are retrieved using the Census' open-source Application Programming Interface (API).
-Variables include white unemployment rate, percent of county residents who are not non-Hispanic white, and overall unemployment rate.
+Variables include white unemployment rate, percent of county residents who are not non-Hispanic white, total population, and overall unemployment rate.
 Data curation is implemented in Python 3.8 in the notebook titled `Get Census Data for Merge.ipynb`.
-The 2010-2014 dataset is referred to as `white_unemployment_pop.csv`and the 2006-2010 dataset is referred to as `white_unemployment_pop_2010.csv`.
-After generating the datasets, they are merged with the aggregated claims data files within the `.Rmd` analysis files.
+The  dataset is named as `emp_pop_data_05_14.csv`.

+We perform a robustness check assessing the relationship between 2007-2011 Census data (i.e., White unemployment, racial diversity/representation of POC, total population), 2006-2011 ideology estimates, and 2007-2011 claims data to increase the temporal correspondence of predictors and outcomes.
+For ease, we collect the 2007-2011 Census variables using the `tidycensus` R package in `UPDATED Primary Analysis.Rmd`.

 ### Other Data and Data Sources

-We include a file that helps with formatting regression outputs, titled `data/regression_format.csv` which is used in both of the `.Rmd` analysis files.
+We include a file that helps with formatting regression outputs, titled `data/regression_format_v1.csv` which is used in `UPDATED Primary Analysis.Rmd`.

+The data file named `census_variable_guide.xlsx` lists the original variable names and variable descriptions of Census variables collected via the API.

-Geocoding (specifically, use of the [FCC's Area API](https://geo.fcc.gov/api/census/)) and Census data access via the API require a Census API key.
+Census data access via the API requires a Census API key.
 Save this key in a file named `tokens.py` as the variable `CENSUS_KEY`.

 ## Code Overview

-### Required R (4.2.0) Packages
+### Required R (4.2.3) Packages

 - `pacman`